 Invest fully in your 401(k) or IRA.
 Don’t wait until December to find the cash.
 Contribute each month to your retirement accounts and reach full investment by December.
 Visit this link for our post on retirement accounts.

 Invest in Your Education.
 Do you need to take classes to improve skills in your profession or to advance at work?
-If your employer (or the law) require you to take work-related courses (such as continuing education credits), you can deduct the cost of those courses.
+If your employer (or the law) requires you to take work-related courses (such as continuing education credits), you can deduct the cost of those courses.

 Search for a New Job.
 If you are not happy with your job, now could be a great time to search for a new one.
 Expenses related to a job search (travel, placement fees, etc.) are tax deductible.
 To qualify for a deduction, you must incur these expenses on a job search in your current occupation.
 Visit this link, for a full listing of tax-deductible job hunting expenses.